Home > Snacks > Easy Homemade Seasoned Soft Pretzels

 Soft baked pretzels sprinkled with zesty seasoning on a dark plate.

-• You can make and knead the dough by hand or in the mixer – I prefer by hand because I like to feel the gratification of making the dough by hand.
+• You can make and knead the pretzel dough by hand or in the mixer – I prefer by hand because I like to feel the gratification of making the dough by hand.

-• You can make these into soft pretzel bites too – If you want bite-sized pieces, cut into 1-inch pieces once you have rolled out the dough strips.
+• You can make these into soft pretzel bites too – If you want bite-sized pieces, cut them into 1-inch pieces once you have rolled out the dough strips.

-• The baking soda wash gives the soft pretzels color and chew – This works much like boiling bagels in a baking soda bath.
+• The baking soda wash gives the pretzels color and chew – This works much like boiling bagels in a baking soda bath.
 The baking soda wash assists with the sturdy chewy exterior of the homemade pretzel.
 Not to mention, it’s much easier!

 Salt and seasoned homemade soft pretzels on a plate with a glass of soda.